 - The VM image in OVA format is built on Ubuntu 18.04 LTS base providing a hassle-free deployment of the docker containers in a hypervisor.

 - Hardware Requirements:

-- The virtual server requires at least 2GB of RAM, but the more the merrier (as this is a 32 bit server more than 4GB of RAM would be an overkill).
+- The virtual server requires at least 2GB of RAM, but the more the merrier.

 - Any modern multi-core processor will have more than enough processing power.

-- 25GB of hard drive space should be more than enough.
+- 25GB of storage space should be more than enough.

 - Network Requirements:

 - All outgoing connections that the iTDS requires will depend on where the transforms that it is configured to call are located.

 - Incoming connections need only to be on TCP ports 443 and from the various clients IP addresses that wish to use the server.